James McAvoy: 2000s

 In 2005, he appeared in Walt Disney Pictures's The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, made by Andrew Adamson and based on C. S. Lewis's children's novel.
 He appeared as Tumnus, a faun who befriends Lucy Pevensie (played by Georgie Henley) and joins Aslan (Liam Neeson)'s forces.
 It was given a UK release of 9 December.
 At the UK box office, the film opened at number one, earning around £8.7 million at 498 cinemas over the weekend.
 Worldwide, Narnia grossed £463 million.
+As part of the BBC Drama ShakespeaRe-Told series of four updated plays in November 2005, he took the title role 'Joe Macbeth' - the chef of a Michelin-star restaurant.

 In 2006 he accepted the role of Brian Jackson, a nerdy university student who wins a place on a University Challenge quiz team in the mid-1980s, in Starter for 10.
 He was directed by David Nicholls, who adapted the film's screenplay from his own book.
 The British-American production was given distribution in the UK on 10 November.
 In spite of the positive buzz, the film flopped at the box office, unable to recover its production costs of £5.7 million.

 Forest Whitaker had suggested McAvoy to director Kevin Macdonald for the role of Nicholas Garrigan in 2006's low-budgeted The Last King of Scotland.
 McAvoy portrayed a Scottish doctor who becomes the personal physician to dictator Idi Amin (played by Whitaker) while in Uganda.
 While the film is based on factual events of Amin's rule, the details of the story and the character McAvoy played are fictional and adapted from Giles Foden's 1998 novel.
 McAvoy assessed his character to be a "completely selfish prick".
 McAvoy was named Best Actor of the year by Scotland's own BAFTA Awards, where the film swept the major categories, and received a nomination for the BAFTA Award for Best Actor in a Supporting Role.
 The film received three awards, including the Outstanding British Film of the Year.